 Following the success of Disconnected Vol. 1, we issued our challenge to a new set of UK comics writers and artists: tell us the small town stories that don’t make the big city press, tales of everyday people doing extraordinary things.

-Disconnected Vol. 2 will be launched on Saturday 17 November at ThoughtBubble in Leeds.
-Find us during ThoughtBubble at Table 11 in New Dock Hall.
-Alternatively, order your copy of Disconnected Vol. 2 from our online shop for £5.00 plus P&P.
+Disconnected Vol. 2 was launched in November 2012.
+You can buy from us at a forthcoming convention or order your copy of Disconnected Vol. 2 from our online shop for £5.00 plus P&P.

 Disconnected Vol. 2 features:

-Nadine Ashworth is an artist and colourist who created the TAG web comic.
-She is currently working as a colourist with the Halcyon and Tenderfoot team, and will feature as both artist and colourist in the forthcoming Dead Roots anthology, edited by Mike Garley.
+Nathan Ashworth is an artist and colourist who created the TAG web comic.
+He is currently working as a colourist with the Halcyon and Tenderfoot team, and featured as both artist and colourist in the forthcoming Dead Roots anthology, edited by Mike Garley.

-Conor Boyle‘s debut graphic novel Who On Earth Was Thaddeus Mist? will be launched by Accent UK at ThoughtBubble 2012, swiftly followed by a second, Pirates of the Lost World, for Markosia.
+Conor Boyle‘s debut graphic novel Who On Earth Was Thaddeus Mist? was published by Accent UK in November 2012; his second, Pirates of the Lost World, will be published by Markosia in 2013.
 He was part of the artistic team for Barry Nugent’s Tales of the Fallen, drew Dark Judgements 1 and 2 for FutureQuake Press, and has contributed to Disconnected, Vol 1, Dr WTF!? and Dead Roots.